Silveriomrs/Minerva_RAM_Test/README.md

 - [x] Adapt the code for modified Sinclair QLs with 512KB RAM
 - [X] Adapt the code for modified Sinclair QLs with 640KB RAM
 - [X] Improve the user interface for better understanding
-- [X] Add to the uer interface the controls to select the right QL
+- [X] Add to the user interface the controls to select the right QL
+- [ ] Add other suspect IC (multiplexers) based on the results
 - [ ] Create a Java APP to run to decode the codes without Internet
 - [ ] Create a C program for Sinclair QL instead a Basic one
 - [ ] Create an external ROM with the C code to test a QL without opening it.